bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+JSON Web Tokens must be explicitly produced by us, where the browser *automatically* sends cookies.
+JWTs are more commonly used, and fix the problems with Cross-Site Request Forgery that cookies face.
+JWTs send and store encoded authorization data with no associated domain, where cookies are for sending and storing arbitrary data.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+bcryptjs is a library that allows us to hash user passwords to make them more secure.
+Hashing is the process of converting a given key (the password) into another value by passing it into a one-way hashing algorithm.
+Because it is one-way this means it can't be converted back to original value.
+This allows us to protect users who use the same password for many services.

 3. How are unit tests different from integration and end-to-end testing.

+Unit testing tests small parts of the system in isolation from the larger parts.
+It ensures that the individual parts and pieces work.
+Integration tests test larger groups of units, to ensure they work together as expected.
+And end-to-end testing tests an aspect of the system within the context of the *whole*.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+Test Driven Development requires that we test the pieces of an app as we build them.
+It pushes developers to make sure their code *behaves* as it has to, and solves more problems than it might introduce.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.